Stellify-Software-Ltd/stellify-laravel/QUICKSTART.md

 **Important Notes:**
 - **Your data stays in your database** - Stellify reads from it, you own it
+- **Database agnostic** - Works with MySQL, PostgreSQL, SQLite, SQL Server
-- You can use a local database (MySQL on your machine) or a hosted database (AWS RDS, DigitalOcean, etc.)
+- You can use a local database or a hosted database (AWS RDS, DigitalOcean, etc.)
 - For production/team use, we recommend a hosted database that all team members and Stellify can access
-- For local development/testing, a local MySQL database works great
+- For local development/testing, a local database works great

 ## Support